by Harry K.

 Resetting the Gut-Brain Axis: 7-Day Action Plan

-Day 1: Hydration and Mindful Awareness
+Day 1: Hydration and Awareness

 Day 2: Introduce Probiotics